Wisdom is a State of the Soul

 Aristophanes's joke, though, might well turn on more than this contempt.

-Many in the audience would have found it weird to hear about wisdom in connection withy the soul.
+Many in the audience would have found it weird to hear wisdom talked about in connection with the soul.
 The Homeric conception makes the soul a life force that somehow continues to exist after death, and the newer conception we saw in Herodutus and Thucydides goes only so far as to make the soul reponsible for character.
 In this environment, Socrates would be comical not only for the aburd life he chooses but also for his strange understanding of the soul.

 Desires are Part of the Intellect